ellakennedy/AdventureWorks/README.md

 # AdventureWorks: PowerBI Dashboard

-#### Role of Business Intelligence Analyst for AdventureWorks Cycles
+#### Role of Business Intelligence Analyst for AdventureWorks Cycles.

-## Description
 Undertook the role of a Business Intelligence Analyst for AdventureWorks Cycles, a fictional manufacturing company, as part of the course project.

-## Responsibilities
+#### Responsibilities
 - Transformed raw data into professional-quality reports and interactive dashboards.
 - Tracked KPIs, compared regional performance, analyzed product-level trends, and identified high-value customers.